Philanatidae/vue-attr/README.md

 # vue-attr
 Insert attributes into rendered HTML from Vue

+**This project is no longer maintained**
+Vue updated to correct  the ```slot``` issue that this repository served to fix temporarily.
+I will leave this repository public but will no longer actively maintain it.

 ## Introduction
 While using Vue with custom elements, I noticed that the ```slot``` attribute was not working correctly.
 Upon further inspection, it appeared that Vue was absorving the ```slot``` attribute regardless of whether a parent node had a ```<slot>``` tag with the same name of the ```slot``` attribute.
 I created this Vue directive as a quick, temporary fix until the issue can be corrected within Vue.